-Feeling a little unsure about starting with real estate video marketing?
-I want to show you how to overcome the 3 obstacles that hold most agents back in this post.
+Getting started with a real estate video marketing strategy can be a bit overwhelming, but the good news is that it’s in your head.
+Real estate video marketing is not scary, it’s just new.
+I want to show you how to overcome the 3 obstacles that hold most agents from getting started in the first place.
 These are not physical obstacles, but mental ones.
 I am confident that after reading this, you’ll have a better idea of how to get started, but more importantly you’ll be excited about doing so.

-If you are going to commit to video, then commit to video.
+If you are going to commit to real estate video marketing, then commit to video.
 The best way to approach it is to no different than how you first approached brushing your teeth in the morning when you were a little kid.
 It felt weird at first, but over time it became a habit.

 The same concept used in direct mail farming is also applied in real estate video marketing.
 If you were to sign up for a farming campaign, you would probably pick somewhere around 500 doors and commit to an initial campaign of somewhere between 6-12 months.
 Sending out one just one postcard isn’t worth it as you would need to build your presence in the area over time.